jgbpercy/Loadables/README.md

 Aside from error and complete notifications, RxJS has no opinion about the nature or importance of each value passed from an observable to an observer.
 That is, of course, a very good thing for a general library!
 However, when a value is loaded (and potentially reloaded) asynchronously, it can be advantageous to treat notifications that the value is loading differently to notifications that a loaded value has arrived.
 Having to create two separate observables that track each of these concepts can also be cumbersome.
 Loadables for RxJS is intended to address that awkwardness.

-Also, I made this in order to learn how to create and publish an TypeScript npm package :)
+Also, I made this in order to learn how to create and publish a TypeScript npm package :)

 ### How?